puppetlabs/puppetlabs-lidar/README.md

 ### Setup Requirements

 LiDAR only works with Puppet Enterprise.
-Stdlib is also required for this module to work.

 ## Usage